-There a number of ways you can complain if you are not happy with a letting agent you have used to find a private rented home.
+Your options for complaining if you are not happy with the conduct of a letting agent you have used to find a private rented home.

 Complain to the letting agent

-All letting agents and estate agents should have a complaints procedure.
-Look on the letting agent's website or ask at the agent's office for details.They must tell you about it if you ask.
+Most letting agents and estate agents have a complaints procedure you can follow.
+Look on the agent's website or ask their office for details.They must tell you about their complaints procedure if you ask.

 The letting agent may investigate, ask questions, ask you to send copies of documents and inspect your home.
 The letting agent should write to you to tell you the result of their investigation.